 Ta’ Kandja Underground Galleries are situated in the limits of Siggiewi.
 This was the last pumping station built and was completed in 1963.
 It consists of a network of 6.2km of galleries out of a network of 42 km of such galleries which are beneath the Maltese island.

 Groundwater production, however, is not enough to meet demand which means that the Corporation has to convert seawater into high-purity drinking water in its three RO plants at Pembroke, Cirkewwa and Ghar Lapsi and blend it with groundwater.
-Moreover, the underground water table, is affected by illegal extraction, causing its salinity to rise to unacceptable levels, which has forced the WSC to increase RO water production.
+The long term deterioration in the quality of groundwater required the introduction of desalinated water to achieve the required quality (potability) levels which has forced the WSC to increase RO water production.
 This allows it to reduce groundwater production as a percentage of overall water production.

 Storage & Control